apache/beam/website/www/site/content/en/blog/timely-processing.md

 ### Event Time Windowing "Just Works"

-One of the raisons d'etre for Beam is correct processing of out-of-order event data, which is almost all event data.
+One of the raisons d'être for Beam is correct processing of out-of-order event data, which is almost all event data.
 Beam's solution to out-of-order data is event time windowing, where windows in event time yield correct results no matter what windowing a user chooses or what order the events come in.